MathsJam/mathsjam-site/cities/canterbury.md

 jam_date_rule: fourth Monday
 december_jam_date_rule: third Monday
 start_time: 7.30pm in the evening
-extra_text: The pub is generally quiet and there is lots of space between tables,
+extra_text: Meetings will be confirmed by email on MathsJam
-    so we are now meeting inside.
-Meetings will be confirmed by email on MathsJam morning - please let us know if you're planning to come so that we can include you in the email.
+    morning - please let us know if you're planning to come so that we can include you in the email.
 links: